ollprogram/TwitchDiscordBridge/README.md

 1. Create a new [Twitch](https://www.twitch.tv) account for your Twitch bot.
 It's recommended to make your bot a moderator on the Twitch channel where you stream.
 2. Create a new twitch application on the [twitch developer portal](https://dev.twitch.tv/console) with your bot account
+3. (optional) Add `http://localhost:3000/token` as a redirection URL for your application (it will be used by the script to retrieve your token)
 ---

 ### First launch